minif/solar-magic/README.md

 The number in the bottom left corner denotes the current level.
 Click it to change to a different level.
 Currently, the ability to create levels has not been implemented (and probably won't be), so adding additional levels involves duplicating `./level/levelxxx.sml`

+>Notice: There is a
->Notice: Do not use the file under `./level/levelxxx.sml`.
+>difference between `levels` and `level`.
+Do not use the file under `./levels/levelxxx.sml`.
 This file is for compatibility purposes and thus does not work.

 ## Compiling Notes
 This project is recommended to be built with JavaSE-1.8, however JavaSE-1.6 was tested to be fully functional. `solarMagic` and `assets` are